Luv (film)

 Luv is a 1967 American slapstick romantic comedy film directed by Clive Donner and starring Jack Lemmon, Peter Falk, Elaine May and Nina Wayne.
-It is based on the original Broadway production of the same name by Murray Schisgal, which opened at the Booth Theater in New York City on 11 November 1964; the play ran for 901 performances and was nominated for the 1965 Tony Award for Best Play.
+It is based on the original Broadway production of the same name by Murray Schisgal, which opened at the Booth Theatre in New York City on 11 November 1964; the play ran for 901 performances and was nominated for the Tony Award for Best Play at the 19th Tony Awards.
 The film was produced by Lemmon's independent film production company, Jalem Productions, in cooperation with Martin Manulis.

 Plot

 Scrawny Harry Berlin is a barely functional human being, about to tentatively jump off a bridge.
 As he contemplates his suicide attempt, he is distracted by Milt Manville, an old friend from fifteen years ago.
 Harry doesn't really recognize him at first, but Milt's force of personality steers Harry away from the bridge and into his company.
 There appears to be a contrast between the two of them, with Milt boasting of how well he is doing in life while Harry tries to listen.

 Milt takes Harry to his house to meet Ellen Manville, Milt's long-suffering wife.
 She is complaining that their sex life is non-existent, unaware Milt has a secret lover in the form of beautiful blonde Linda, a fitness instructor.
 Milt convinces a barely-there Harry to make a go of things with Ellen, to inspire her to seek a divorce from him that she has been otherwise unwilling to grant.
 It takes a while but Harry and Ellen eventually fall in love.
 They marry and go to Niagara Falls for their honeymoon, but shortly Ellen realizes that Harry is the world's worst roommate and childish at heart.
 In one example, Harry unexpectedly stomps on Ellen's toe in order to test her love for him.
 As she hobbles in pain, she asks, "What did you do that for?"
 In response, he asks her if she still loves him, and she says she does.
 They proceed to exchange escalating blows and public humiliations to each other, to keep proving their love can withstand conflict.